 Claire Burnet is a woman with a mission.
 Her mission is to bring high quality, fresh chocolates to the UK.
-Many said it couldn’t be done; most chocolatiers are looking for ways to increase the shelf life of their products, but Chococo have stayed true to their values and consistently brought delicious, high quality chocolates to their customers and their customers friends for 6 years.
+Many said it couldn’t be done; most chocolatiers are looking for ways to increase the shelf life of their products, but Chococo has stayed true to their values and consistently brought delicious, high-quality chocolates to their customers and their customer’s friends for 6 years.
 Chococo is a fantastic example of how you don’t need to reduce your prices to stay ahead of the game in the current climate.
 So far, they are not experiencing any reduction in production as they lead into their busiest time of year.
 So what is her secret?
 This interview with share with you some insights and experiences that Claire has had along the way and we close with her top 5 tips for succeeding in business.

-Somewhat counter intuitively the chocolate industry is quite male dominated (women may love to eat it, but don’t necessarily want to make it).
+Somewhat counter-intuitively the chocolate industry is quite male dominated (women may love to eat it, but don’t necessarily want to make it).
 The starting point that most chocolatiers come from is a culinary one, from a chef or restaurant background, and in the same way that most celebrity chefs are men, most successful chocolatiers are men.
 There are a few lone women leading the way in chocolate in the UK, of which Claire is one.

 In the beginning